 Also, try stopping in at local businesses, and check to see if they are hiring.
 In some cases, the business may put a sign in the window.
 If there isn’t one, check with the manager anyway.
 Your motivation and self-assurance will impress the manager, and could land you an interview.

 Apply for Lots of Jobs

 When you are applying in-person for jobs and interviewing, dress appropriately.
-Use the "Grandma Rule;" if your grandmother would like your interview outfit, you are dressed properly.
+Use the "Grandma Rule" (if your grandmother would like your interview outfit, then you are dressed properly).
 Here's more on what to wear to a high school job interview or to apply for jobs.

 Be as flexible as possible when it comes to your availability.
 The more flexible you are, the more likely you are to get a job offer.
-Also, know when you're available.
+Also, know when you're available for work.
 Bring a list of the hours you can work with you when you apply in person or go an interview.

-Even though you won't get a paycheck, volunteering is a great way to add experience to your resume which will help you find a paid position in the future.
+Even though you won't get a paycheck, volunteering is a great way to add valuable work experience to your resume, which will help you find a paid position in the future.
 Check with your high school guidance office and with local non-profit organizations for volunteer opportunities.